 The following definition determines which games are in-region.
 However, as long as a team plays 70 percent of its schedule vs. in-region opponents, or receives a waiver from the NCAA, then all games vs. Division III opponents count in the primary criteria and we mark them as "regional" on our schedules.

 A game can be classified as regional in any of three ways.

-1) Both teams are full Division III members (or third- or fourth-year provisional members) and are in the same Division III member conference or same region as definied by the Division III football committee.
-That list of regions is linked in the left-hand rail on this page.
+1) Both teams are full Division III members (or third- or fourth-year provisional members) and are in the same Division III member conference or same region as defined by the Division III football committee.
+That list of regions is linked on the Teams menu at the top of this page.